<> <> <> <>

 • What are you working on moving forward?

-Tool 3 - Gratitude journal-ling
+3. Gratitude journal-ling

 So this is a boiled down, and different approach to metta.
 For some, it is a lot more tangible, yet no less life-changing.

 Cultivating ‘gratitude’ helps foster positive emotions and reduce stress.
 Since it takes about 5 seconds a day, your LVR, or return on effort is enormous.
 Once a day before bed, write down 3 things that you are grateful for.
 That’s it.
 Even if it feels like you are going through the motions in the beginning, just stick with it.
-For many people this turns into a life-changing habit.
+For many people, this turns into a life-changing habit.
 What do you have to lose?
 If you're not sure where to start:

 1. What am I grateful for right now?